 Katilosa Community Centre

 Over 250 children, youth and adults with disabilities in the Baucau District of Timor-Leste are able to access much needed support through this project.

 The community centre is a safe place for disabled children and their families to come together during the dry season to interact with one another, building critical support networks.
 Transportation is also provided to and from the centre as many of those who rely on these services cannot access public transport.

-The Community Based Rehabilitation program run from the centre offers physiotherapy, assessments and referrals to other critical services to all those who seek help.
+The Community Based Rehabilitation outreach program run from the centre offers physiotherapy, assessments and referrals to other critical services to all those who seek help.
 This program also provides an inclusive educational component which helps to reintegrate children back into their local schools, bringing back some routine back into the lives of those students and greater opportunities for learning.